State College Area Connector Project

 Final Fall Larch 414 Student Presentation

-Students from the Penn State Department of Landscape Architecture in the Stuckeman School at Penn State will present their end of semester presentations based on the research and work they have been doing this fall with the State College Area Connector Project as their case study.
+Larch 414 Students from the Penn State Department of Landscape Architecture in the Stuckeman School at Penn State presented their end-of-semester presentations on December 5, 2024 at the Boalsburg Fire Hall based on the research and work they have been doing this fall with the State College Area Connector Project as their case study.
+Watch an eight minute student video about the impacts on farmers:

 RETHINKING 322: